Differences Between Bug Severity and Priority in Software Testing [with Examples]

 High Severity because the buyer is not shown the pricing grid, resulting in a barrier to purchasing the product.

-High Priority because the problem must be fixed right away because it prevents the sale of the product.
+High Priority because the problem must be fixed right away, as it prevents the sale of the product.

 3. Low Severity and High Priority Example